bencawkwell/ansible-dwarffortress/README.md

 Todo
 ----

-* Add the Phoebus tile set.
+* Update existing saved games when the tile set changes.
-* Then some more tile sets.
+* Add some more tile sets.
 * Create a tutorial version, which adds a saved game that can be used to follow an online tutorial.
 * Allow for more stuff to be configured, for example which DISPLAY to use when using noVNC.